-Barni is a 3 year old, German short-haired pointer.
-He is an explosive detection K9.
-Barni is assigned to Michelle through the Department of Homeland Security.
+Barni is a German Shorthair Pointer who serves as an explosive detection canine through the Department of Homeland Security.

 Dave joined the Portland Police Department in 2016.
 During his time, he has worked various shifts and participated in the Holiday Footbeat.

 Johnsey is a German Shepherd.
 He is a dual purpose canine, certified in patrol and narcotics detection.
 Johnsey is named after the late Sgt.
 Robert Johnsey.